Caching

 import { UpstashCacheClient } from "@baeta/cache-upstash";

-const client = new UpstashCacheClient({
+export const upstashClient = new UpstashCacheClient({

 url: "UPSTASH_REDIS_URL",